Leeds: Literature

 Leeds has produced many writers of note, including celebrated author and playwright Alan Bennett.
 J. R. R. Tolkien, author of The Lord of the Rings, lived and taught in Leeds from 1921 to 1925.
+Author Joanne Harris was a teacher at Leeds Grammar School for 15 years, and based several of her novels on her experiences there.
+In 2019 and 2020, Leeds hosted the Leeds Lit Fest, a "non-traditional" literature festival, incorporating talks, panels, and workshops.
+There are plans to create a National Poetry Centre in Leeds.